daos-stack/daos/docs/admin/deployment.md

 The DAOS Server is started as a systemd service.
 The DAOS Server unit file is installed in the correct location when installing from RPMs.
-The DAOS Server will be run as `daos-server` user which will be created during RPM install.
+The DAOS Server will be run as a `daos-server` user which will be created during RPM install.

 If you wish to use systemd with a development build, you must copy the service